Atlantic Beach pie

 Atlantic Beach pie is a type of lemon curd pie which uses a saltine crust and whipped cream topping sprinkled with salt.

 Development

 The recipe was developed by Bill Smith, then chef at Chapel Hill, North Carolina, restaurant Crook's Corner, who had as a child in the 1950s and 1960s vacationed in Atlantic Beach, North Carolina, where local lore held that only citrus-based desserts could be safely eaten after eating seafood.
 When asked to develop a dessert for a Southern Foodways Alliance event in 2011, he developed a pie inspired by the lemon meringue pies typically offered in area seafood restaurants.
 Unlike lemon meringue pies, which typically use a shortcrust pastry base and are topped with meringue, Smith's recipe calls for a saltine cracker crust and a whipped cream topping and is garnished with finishing salt.

-Food writer, Katie Workman, helped bring Bill Smith’s iconic Atlantic Beach Pie into the national spotlight when she featured it on NPR’s Found Recipes series.
-Her enthusiastic retelling of the pie’s coastal North Carolina roots — and it’s irresistible sweet-salty, lemony charm — introduced a new wave of home cooks to this beloved Southern dessert.

 Origin of the name

 Before being added to the Crook's Corner menu, the pie needed a name.
 According to Bill Smith himself, he "sort of offhandedly" named the dessert after the nearby beach town of Atlantic Beach.